 let's grow alhambra

-The Alhambra Library's Let's Grow Alhambra program provides the community with a Demonstration Garden, a Produce Exchange Station, a Seed Library, and various programs and workshops that focus on environmental sustainability, urban gardening, conservation techniques, and how to embrace habits for a healthier and more resilient future.
+The Alhambra Library's Let's Grow Alhambra program provides the community with a Demonstration Garden and Garden Group, a Produce Exchange Station, a Seed Library, and various programs and events that focus on environmental sustainability, urban gardening, conservation techniques, and how to embrace habits for a healthier and more resilient future.

 EVENTS